-The main aim of my thesis is to investigate aspects of taxonomic complexity in postglacial Euphrasia, and across the British flora, with heavy emphasis on hybridisation, polyploidy, parasitism, and their interaction.
+The main aim of my thesis is to investigate taxonomic complexity in Euphrasia, and across the British flora, with a particular focus on hybridisation, polyploidy, parasitism, and their interactions.
 The thesis is split into two parts which target different aspects of taxonomic complexity, and draw on broader themes in evolutionary biology.
 The first part concentrates on the contributions of hybridisation to taxonomic complexity in plants, with a case study in the genus Euphrasia.
 Here, I firstly ask how prevalent hybridisation is between plants that differ in ploidy level, and whether it is a significant evolutionary phenomenon (Chapter 2).
 The interaction between ploidy level and hybridisation is a poorly explored topic and scattered across the literature.
 I bring together a comprehensive list of examples, and synthesise current knowledge on this topic.
 After understanding this global variation, I concentrate on the British flora, and model the probability of hybridisation across the flora (Chapter 3).
 Significantly, this model includes phylogenetic relationships, and genetic distances based on the first complete DNA barcode dataset across a flora, which previous studies have not been able to comprehensively address (refs).
 Then, I focus on the promiscuous genus Euphrasia and ask whether we see evidence of hybridisation between divergent species of different ploidy at a fine spatial scale.
 Using reduced representation sequencing of genome wide markers (genotyping by sequencing; GBS), I use a combination of classical population genetic tools and demographic simulation, to understand the pattern of hybridisation in a Euphrasia contact zone (Chapter 4).

 In the second part of the thesis, two novel features of taxonomic complexity - phenotypic plasticity and parasitism - are explored in the parasitic plant genus Euphrasia.
 I use common garden experiments to ask firstly how different host species affect the morphology of Euphrasia and the ability to discriminate between Euphrasia species (Chapter 5).
 This was investigated using a single species of Euphrasia grown across eight different host species, where various morphological traits of Euphrasia were quantified.
 Lastly, I look at the role of host parasite interactions to understand host specialisation in the genus, by growing multiple Euphrasia and multiple host species together (Chapter 6).

-Declaration:

-I hereby declare that the composition of, and the work contained within this thesis is my own work, unless explicitly stated otherwise.

-[signature]

-Max Brown

 Quotes: